tompscanlan/contrail/docs/02-querying.md

 /xrpc/com.example.rsvp.listRecords?subjectUri=at://.../event/...&hydrateEvent=true
 ```

-Each RSVP record in the response gains an `event: {uri, cid, record}` field.
+Each RSVP record in the response gains an `event: {uri, cid, value}` field.

 ### `?profiles=true`